 By the end of this article, you’ll walk away knowing exactly how to create private pages for your email subscribers in WordPress.
 The best part?
 We’ll show you how to have it up and running in a matter of minutes using the WordPress plugin, Password Protected Categories.

 How it works

-From an email subscriber’s perspective, here’s how your private pages will work:
+From the user's perspective, here’s how your WordPress subscriber only content will work:

 - A site visitor signs up to your email list to gain access to your subscriber-only area.